7Jinx7/Resume_Screening/README.md

 ## Part 1 of project: Setup

 ### 1. Data Cleaning
+- Original dataset is from Kaggle
-- Strips HTML tags, punctuation, numbers
+- Strip HTML tags, punctuation, numbers
-- Converts text to lowercase
+- Convert alll text to lowercase
-- Removes stopwords using NLTK
+- Remove stopwords using NLTK
-- THIS IS ALREADY DONE FOR YOU AND SAVED IN `cleaned_dataset.csv`
+- COMPLETED: THIS IS ALREADY DONE AND SAVED IN `cleaned_dataset.csv`

 ### 2. Keyword Scoring
 - Uses a list of relevant data science keywords from `keywords.csv`
 - For each resume, counts how many keywords are present (`KeywordScore`)
+- COMPLETED: THIS IS ALREADY DONE AND SAVED IN `keywords.csv`

 ---